programmfabrik/easydb-documentation/content/webfrontend/administration/datamodel/_index.en.md

 ![](datamodel_load_en_en.jpg)

-NOTE: Uploading data models is primarily intended for transferring existing data models to new instances.
-Note that uploading and activating a new data model overwrites an existing data model and does not supplement it.
+NOTE: The upload of a data model is intended for the transfer of existing data models into newly set up easydb 5 instances.
+Uploading to an instance with already existing data model is not possible.

 ### Use cases